borismus/smus.com/content/books_all.md

 What if a book review could be composed entirely of "what if?" questions?

-**Speculative cephalopods**: what if octopuses developed a communication system, exapted from their ability to create clouds to escape from predators, like a sort of visual speech, ephemeral as a an ink cloud?
+**Speculative cephalopods**: What if octopuses developed a communication system, exapted from their ability to create clouds to escape from predators?
+What if it was like visual speech, ephemeral as an ink cloud?

-**Climate pressure as a catalyst for cephalopod intelligence**: What if cephalopods experienced survival pressure from human induced climate change, which caused them to become extremely intelligent, just like early humans were forced into resourceful survival by the coming of an ice age?
+**Climate pressure as a catalyst for cephalopod intelligence**: What if cephalopods experienced survival pressure from human induced climate change, which caused them to become extremely intelligent?
+What if it was analogous to early humans who were forced into resourceful survival by the coming of an ice age?

 **Social learning**: What if deep sea octopuses with a longer natural lifespan adapted to shallower depths and changed their breeding practices to overlap with their offspring, raising them and passing on their language and wisdom?

-**Human machine labor**: What if human labor ends up being cheaper than machine labor, and a wave of automation that once replaced human fish cleaners with robots runs in reverse because it turns out that a crew of human slaves is cheaper to maintain than a crew of marine robots?
+**Human machine labor**: What if human labor ends up being cheaper than machine labor, and a wave of automation that once replaced human workers with robots runs in reverse because it turns out that a crew of human slaves is cheaper to maintain than a crew of marine robots?

 (This reminds me of the low cost of human slave labor in Roman times.
-Why bother improving on simple water wheels if slaves are ubiquitous?)
+Why bother improving on simple water wheels if slaves are ubiquitous? [[Increasing costs of human labor and mechanization]])

 **Tricking super-human intelligence:** What if even in the far future, an advanced AI could be outwitted by a mere human to make a fatal mistake, just like Bing's ChatGPT could be outwitted to reveal its creepy secret identity, Sydney?

-**Praying to super-human intelligence**: What if the power imbalance between AIs and humans becomes so great that people will begin praying to AIs in the same way that a naive Christian might pray to Christ, hoping The Lord hears her and grants her her wish, except the AI can actually hear it and grant it?
+**Praying to super-human intelligence**: What if the power imbalance between AIs and humans becomes so great that people will begin praying to AIs in the same way that a Christian might pray hoping The Lord hears her and grants her wish, except the AI can actually hear it and grant it?

-**Musings on consciousness**: What if "what is it like to be a Bat" is way too hopelessly difficult to answer, and we should instead be focusing on "what is it like to be another person", which involves more empathy and theory-of-mind than most people can muster?
+**Musings on consciousness**: What if "what is it like to be a Bat" is too hopelessly difficult to answer, and we should instead be focusing on "what is it like to be another person", which involves more empathy and theory-of-mind than most people can ever muster?

-**Automonks**: What if religious ceremonies could be performed by automata, and would that somehow diminish their effects on the dieties that they are aimed to please?
+**Automonks**: What if religious ceremonies could be performed by automata, and would that somehow diminish their effects on the deities that they are aimed to please?

-**Oriental robotics**: What if zen-inspired contemplative buddhist traditions could be harnessed to crate more biological, nature-compatible robots?
+**Contemplative robotics**: What if zen-inspired contemplative Buddhist traditions could be harnessed to create biologically inspired, nature-compatible robots that are far superior to those descending from the higher modernist western tradition?

 **Memory and forgetting**: What if there was a conscious being that never forgets, and could it really have a human-like intelligence with perfect memory, while still retaining the ability to grow and change over time?